tsbohc/tsbohc.github.io/p/1651261351/raw.md

 <!--
 name: toki pona vsm
-peek: An elevator pitch for my thesis.
+peek: An elevator pitch for a thesis.
 tags: tokipona languages
 date: 1651628474
 -->